vue-macros/vue-macros/docs/index.md

 features:
   - icon: ✨
     title: More syntax sugar and macros
-    details: Explore and extend more macros and syntax sugar to Vue.
+    details: Explore more macros and syntax sugar to Vue.
   - icon: 💚
     title: Out-of-the-box and good compatibility
     details: Supports both Vue 2.7 and Vue 3 out-of-the-box.